 With over 7.5 million followers on WeChat and Weibo combined, Becky Li is considered one of China’s top fashion bloggers.
 Dubbed as China’s “Goddess of Shopping,” Li was able to sell 100 Mini Cooper cars on her WeChat within five minutes in 2017.
 In her collaboration with designer Rebecca Minkoff on accessories, she was able to sell 1,200 bags in two days.
 Li launched her fashion brand on WeChat with its first drop earning 1 million RMB of revenue in just seven minutes.

 Papi Jiang is not a typical fashion influencer.
 Named “China’s Viral Idol” by a 2016 New Times article, this Chinese comedienne is known for her vlogs, where she talks about life in the Chinese metropolis.
+Currently, Papi Jiang has more than 33 million followers on Weibo.
 She went into fame, making funny, short videos that became viral.
 Presently, she holds the record for the most expensive influencer advertisement, charging 22 million RMB for a pre-roll video ad spot.
 Moreover, she represented international brands such as MAC Cosmetics and Swiss watchmaker Jaeger LeCoultre.

 Zhang Dayi is another influencer who developed her clothing and beauty brand, which is distributed through the Taobao e-commerce platform.
+She has over 11.73 million followers on Weibo.
 Dayi’s team analyzes buyers’ sentiment towards certain products by evaluating data and follower comments collected from social media platforms like Weibo, as well as by using sales data from her Taobao shop.
 This has enabled her to gain an advantage among other KOLs.
 In fact, according to Chinese news portal Sohu, Zhang’s sales volume on the 2017 Singles’ Day shopping festival alone hit 170 million yuan (US$24.8 million).

 How to Get in Touch with Chinese Influencers